-The Cheerleading Coach From That Splits Video Was Fired From Another School For The Same Thing
+Coach Who Oversaw Teen Cheerleaders Being Forced Into Splits Is Fired

 Six members of the 24-girl squad have now left the cheerleading team, she added.

+In response to Williams being fired, she told BuzzFeed News she was glad he would no longer have access to students in the school district, but wish the decision had been made sooner, when she brought her complaint to the athletic director on June 15.

+"That would have saved two more months of additional abuse those girls endured," she said.

-Coach Williams, assistant coach Mariah Cladis, Principal Andy Mendelsberg, Assistant Principal Lisa Porter, and Denver Public Schools deputy general counsel Michael Hickman have been placed on leave as district officials investigate the incident.
+Meanwhile, Assistant coach Mariah Cladis, Principal Andy Mendelsberg, Assistant Principal Lisa Porter, and Denver Public Schools deputy general counsel Michael Hickman have been placed on leave as district officials investigate the incident.

+Boasberg said Friday that the district has hired an outside law firm to investigate exactly who knew what, when, both at the school and district level.

+"Under no circumstances should a young person be in a situation where they are suffering physical or emotional harm.
+Under no circumstances should a young person be forced to continue any activity beyond the point they have expressed the desire to stop," Boasberg said.
+"I appreciate that our athletes push themselves hard to fulfill their full potential and our coaches play a critical role in this.
+But that is not what this is about.
+This was way beyond that line."

 Before he joined East High, Williams was fired from a contract position at Boulder High School in 2016 after he was seen using the forced split technique on students there, an official told BuzzFeed News.